ukparliament/ontologies/procedure/meta/queries/instrument-types/proposed-negative-statutory-instruments/layings/index.md

 The following queries provide a list of all proposed negative statutory instruments laid before Parliament by laying body.
 The data in these queries goes back to the beginning of the 2017-19 session.

-Queries have also been provided for Machinery of Government changes where Departments were merged, split and created (where they take on new responsibilities from another Department).

 ## Queries by laying body

 * [Cabinet Office](https://api.parliament.uk/s/4769aa47)